 Comparing ourselves to other people might make sense, but we don’t know other people anywhere near as well as we know ourselves.
 No matter how close we are to them.
 The only crushing doubt and insecurity we get to experience are our own.
 So I always try to seek out accounts of other people's experiences of similar feelings.
 Whatever you are dealing with, someone on Yahoo Answers had the same problem in 2008.
 There's someone on Quora or a blog or a forum or Reddit who get's it.
 Always.

 Back in April, I had what was one of the worst, if not the worst week of my life.

 I was floored.
-The combination of two horrible events (mixed in with the anxiety of having just left university and started working) was unbearable.
+The combination of two horrible events happening at once was unbearable.
 I took a plane back to England and moved in with my mum for two months.
 Two of the biggest sources of stability in my life were gone and it showed.
 I don’t think I socialized or did anything fun the whole time - I basically worked and slept, without taking a single day off for the next five months.
 I was convinced that everything was over, that both events had somehow been my fault, that I would never recover and my life was over.
 Beliefs like that might seem ludicrous in hindsight, they are hard to question when we are in the thick of it all.

 The solution came in the form of a 1.5lb kitten who gave me a focus and something to think about.
 I got my own place, started working in a coworking space to force myself to be around people and find a bit more balance, started trying to take at least one weekend off a month, and generally worked on sorting out the mess my life was in.
 While it had once felt as though I could never get over both events, in the end, the only option was to reconcile the pain and accept that my life wasn’t ruined for good.
 I hadn't fucked up.
 It wasn't my fault.
 It was just life.